croche321/Federalist-Papers/README.md

-## Decision Tree and Scatter Plot for determining who wrote the disputed Federalist Papers
+### Decision Tree and Clustering for determining who wrote the disputed Federalist Papers